 It is during this Passover meal with the apostles and with the words of consecration that we hear during every Divine Liturgy – Jesus is present to all in the mystical sacrifice that takes place eternally and unceasingly.
 This is God made manifest through the Divine action of the Holy Spirit, transforming in consecration the elements of bread and wine into the Real Presence of Christ’s Body and Blood.
 Christ’s sacrifice on the cross and the shedding of his blood in his mercy for us is actualized in a timeless manner now and again as an unbloody mystical sacrifice at every Liturgy on the altar.
 Beyond the capability of our very limited human understanding to grasp, Christ’s Real Presence in the Eucharist is through faith, the means to our eternal salvation in being united with our Living God, and it is the foundation of all that we believe.

-Click Here for Byzantine Good Friday traditions and services at our church.
+Click Here for Byzantine Good Friday traditions.

 For a additional descriptions of all Holy Week services and meanings, you can also find information here (off site link / Metropolitan Cantor Institute) : Description of Holy Week